AndrewMathas/aTableau/README.md

 ### Dependencies
 [LaTeX3](https://www.latex-project.org/latex3/) and [TikZ](https://tikz.net/)

-**aTableau** relies heavily on recent features of the LaTeX3 programming environment.
+The **aTableau** package requires TexLive 2024 or later as it relies heavily on the LaTeX3 programming environment
-*Requires TexLive 2024 or later*

 ## Author
 Andrew Mathas <br>